MissEmlizB/Googly-Eyes/README.md

 # Googly-Eyes
-Ruin... err... improve your photos by adding animated comical eyes to you and your friends’ faces.
+Ruin... err... improve your photos by  to your friends' faces.

 ![Photo](IMG_5536.png)